Four Corners intersection improvements

 To address these safety and operational issues, the Town plans to improve the intersection with a solution that will last well into the future.
 The Town successfully secured regional funds through the Denver Regional Council of Governments to complete the design and construction of these improvements.
 The project is expected to begin construction in summer 2023 with construction continuing through early 2024.

 Join the project mailing list to receive notice of input opportunities and to stay informed about project progress.

-March 9, 2021, online open house – View the presentation slides (PDF) to learn more about the improvement alternatives that were considered and how they were evaluated, or read public comments from the online open house (PDF).
+March 9, 2021, online open house - View the Four Corners intersection improvements presentation slides (PDF) to learn more about the improvement alternatives that were considered and how they were evaluated, or read the public comments received from the online open house (PDF).

 July 27, 2021, online open house - View the Four Corners intersection improvements presentation slides (PDF).